rpglab/rpglab.github.io/people/_posts/2023-08-01-Mingjian-Tuo.md

 alumni: true
 ---

-Mingjian Tuo is a PhD student with the Department of Electrical and Computer Engineering at the University of Houston, Houston, TX, USA.
-Mingjian started working in the RPG lab as a PhD student here in Aug.
-2019.
+Mingjian Tuo has received his PhD degree in Electrical Engineering from the University of Houston, Houston, TX, USA in August 2023.
+Mingjian had worked in the RPG lab as a PhD student from Aug.
+2019 to Aug.
+2023.

+PhD Dissertation title: *"Enhancing Frequency Stability of Low-Inertia Grids with Novel Security Constrained Unit Commitment Approaches"*

+First Job: Associate professor-equivalent tenured faculty, Department of Electrical and Information Engineering, Hubei University of Automotive Technology, Hubei, China.

 ## Education